-5.1 Political Settlement5
+5.1 Political Settlement6

 The 'New Order' regime came to power following a failed coup attempt involving elements in the PKI and the military.
 Led by Major-General Suharto, it was dominated by predatory military and bureaucratic officials and the dominant sections of the domestic and foreign capitalist class.
 After seizing power, Suharto and other leaders of the Indonesian military moved to consolidate their authority in a range of ways.
 They disbanded the PKI and orchestrated the murder of active and suspected members, resulting in the death of as many as 1 million people (McDonald 1980).
 They also purged leftist elements from the state apparatus including the education system: an estimated 32,000 teachers and principals were dismissed from their positions (Murray Thomas 1981: 376) while many of the nation's leading intellectuals were imprisoned or became political exiles (Hill 2014).
 The quelling of any dissent from the left was followed by a dramatic simplification of the political party system, fusing separate and mutually antagonistic political parties into new coalitions, and intervening extensively in their affairs.
 In so doing, the regime reduced the national parliament to a rubber stamp.
-At the same time, political and bureaucratic authority was increasingly centralised in Jakarta and concentrated at the Presidents residental address.
+At the same time, political and bureaucratic authority was increasingly centralised in Jakarta and concentrated at the President's residental address.
 At his discretion, current and former military officials were handed senior positions in the national bureaucracy, cabinet, parliament, and state-owned enterprises such as Pertamina (the state oil company) and Bulog (the national logistics agency), permitting them to use these positions for rent-seeking activities.
 The judiciary was subordinated to political and bureaucratic authority, ensuring that it remained politically compliant and embedded in the New Order's predatory networks.
-Finally, they coopted Islamic elites by granting them influence over key ministries such as Education and Religious Affairs and state-linked bodies such as the Indonesian Ulama's
+Finally, they co-opted Islamic elites by granting them influence over key ministries such as Education and Religious Affairs and state-linked bodies such as the Indonesian Ulama's Council (MUI).
+Along with the simplification of the political parties, which saw all existing Islamic parties forced into an awkward amalgam, this had the effect of neutralising the influence of religious elites.

-5 This section draws heavily on Rosser (2016).
+6 This section draws heavily on Rosser (2016).